i3D-net/ONE-GameHosting-SDK/readme.md

 The below are not provided or part of current goals.
 Please [add an issue](https://github.com/i3D-net/ONE-GameHosting-SDK/issues) for change requests!

-1. Unity or Unreal engine support beyond usage of the [C API](one/arcus/c_api.h) to create in a custom integration.
+1. Unreal engine support beyond usage of the [C API](one/arcus/c_api.h) to create in a custom integration.
 2. Testing on Linux distros other than Ubuntu 18.04.

 ### Layout